hkzlab/ISA_8bitNetwork_8019/README.md

 - R3: 200ohm resistor
 - R2: 1M resistor
 - FB1: Ferrite bead
-- ISA bracket: Keystone 9202, plus screws.
-You will have to cut a hole for the RJ45 jack
+- ISA bracket: Keystone 9202-1, plus screws.
+This bracket is made for ISA modems, the hole will be slightly wider than an RJ45 socket.

 ## Credits